howerj/liblisp/liblisp.md

         set!
 Change an already defined variables value progn              Evaluate a sequence of S-Expression, return the last cond               Conditional evaluation
-        environment        Return a list of all in scope variables let                Create a new variable scope, allowing recursion error              Error, an object representing an error loop               Jump back to beginning of a progn
+        let                Create a new variable scope, allowing recursion error              Error, an object representing an error loop               Jump back to beginning of a progn